uber/rides-android-sdk/authentication/README.md

 * [Auth Destination](#auth-destination) - Where the login should occur; in the native Uber app or inside your application.
 * [Auth Type](#auth-type) - The type of grant flow that should be used.
 Authorization Code Grant Flow is the only supported type.
-* [PrefillInfo](#prefill) - Optional user information that should be prefilled when presenting the login screen.
+* [PrefillInfo](#prefilling-user-information) - Optional user information that should be prefilled when presenting the login screen.
+* [Prompt](#forcing-login-or-consent) - Optional parameter to force login or consent

 ```kotlin
 val context = AuthContext(